0n0w1c/Ore-ganizer/readme.md

 Take control of your resources!

-Introduces new versions of the pumpjack, electric and big electric mining drills.
+Introduces new versions of the pumpjack, electric and big electric mining drills,
-Operates in one of two modes, blueprint or resource placement.

-Blueprint mode disables resource placement so blueprints can be made.
-Then select a resource and place the blueprint or place resources interactively.
+which spawns the selected resource when placed.

 Shortcut to hide and disable the resource selector button.